-atelier attraktiv und preiswert is a
+atelier attraktiv und preiswert is a young

 arian freund - max paul - marin roche

 the workshop was organised at the institut für architektur of the tu berlin through the roundabout e.v.. by transcending, fracturing, subverting, circumventing, interrogating, disrupting, hijacking and appropriating existing typologies, laid out in the exhibition room on a4 templates, participants created new typologies in the form of drawings and collages. these will be part of an upcoming roundabout e.v. publication, using the newly acquired risograph printer that was inaugurated on that occasion.